 - Iona is working on a plan to open its workout facilities while adhering to the NYS regulations.
 The goal is to keep our campus a safe, healthy, vibrant place, and we plan to space equipment and sanitize regularly so that students can enjoy the facilities.

-- Iona is planning to open the Hynes Athletics Center this fall for exercise and recreational use pending NYS regulations.
-The Hynes Athletics Center is currently undergoing exciting renovations to improve the student weight room and cardio room.
-These renovations will cause a delay to our fall opening of the athletics facilities.
-Updates will be provided to students, faculty and staff in the coming weeks.
+- The Hynes Athletics Center is currently undergoing exciting renovations to improve the student weight room and cardio room.
+These renovations will cause a delay to our opening of the athletics facilities.
+Updates will be provided to students, faculty and staff as they become available.

 - Once open, rooms (including locker rooms) will operate at limited capacity to ensure proper social distancing.
 Signage and traffic patterns will be adjusted to ensure (whenever appropriate) 6 feet of distancing can be attained.